EnochPoon/Python-Course/public/lessons/lesson05.md

         if num % 2 == 0:
             return True
             # Again, a return statement will always return the value and
-            # exit the function immediately, even if there appears to
+            # exit the function IMMEDIATELY, even if there appears to
             # be more to the function.
         num //= 10
     return False